JonathanBrouwer/UltimateCore/docs/permissions.md

 uc.jail.jailtp.base - Allows you to use the jailtp command.
 (Recommended for admin)<br>
 uc.jail.setjail.base - Allows you to use the setjail command.
 (Recommended for admin)<br>
 uc.jail.unjail.base - Allows you to use the unjail command.
 (Recommended for admin)<br>
-uc.kick.kick - Allows you to use the kick command.
+uc.kick.kick.base - Allows you to use the kick command.
 (Recommended for mod)<br>
-uc.kick.kickall - Allows you to use the kickall command.
+uc.kick.kickall.base - Allows you to use the kickall command.
 (Recommended for admin)<br>
 uc.kit.createkit.base - Allows you to use the createkit command.
 (Recommended for admin)<br>
 uc.kit.kit.[KIT] - Allows you to use the kit command for a specific kit.
 (Recommended for everyone)<br>
 uc.kit.kit.base - Allows you to use the kit command.
 (Recommended for everyone)<br>
 uc.kit.removekit.base - Allows you to use the removekit command.
 (Recommended for admin)<br>
-uc.kitlist - Allows you to see a list of all kits.
+uc.kitlist.base - Allows you to see a list of all kits.
 (Recommended for everyone)<br>
-uc.mute.mute - Allows you to mute someone.
+uc.mute.mute.base - Allows you to mute someone.
 (Recommended for mod)<br>
-uc.mute.unmute - Allows you to unmute someone.
+uc.mute.unmute.base - Allows you to unmute someone.
 (Recommended for mod)<br>
-uc.personalmessage.personalmessage - Allows you to send private messages to people.
+uc.personalmessage.personalmessage.base - Allows you to send private messages to people.
 (Recommended for everyone)<br>
-uc.personalmessage.reply - Allows you to reply to people's personal message using /reply.
+uc.personalmessage.reply.base - Allows you to reply to people's personal message using /reply.
 (Recommended for everyone)<br>
-uc.random.random - Allows you to use the random command.
+uc.random.random.base - Allows you to use the random command.
 (Recommended for everyone)<br>
 uc.sign.warp.create - Permission to create warpsigns.
 (Recommended for admin)<br>
 uc.sign.warp.destroy - Permission to destroy warpsigns.
 (Recommended for admin)<br>
 uc.sign.warp.use - Permission to use warpsigns.
 (Recommended for everyone)<br>